spelunky-fyi/overlunky/docs/src/includes/_globals.md

 `optional<CallbackId> set_on_open(int uid, function fun)`<br/>
 Use `entity:set_pre_trigger_action` instead.
 Returns unique id for the callback to be used in [clear_entity_callback](#clear_entity_callback) or `nil` if uid is not valid.
-Sets a callback that is called right when a container is opened via up+door, or weapon is shot.
-Use this only when no other approach works, this call can be expensive if overused.
+Sets a callback that is called right when a container is opened by the player (up+whip) Use this only when no other approach works, this call can be expensive if overused.
 Check [here](https://github.com/spelunky-fyi/overlunky/blob/main/docs/virtual-availability.md) to see whether you can use this callback on the entity type you intend to.
 <br/>The callback signature is nil on_open([Entity](#Entity) entity_self, [Entity](#Entity) opener)